On land that harbors eternity,

 Khan el-Khalili Bazaar

-A historic market dating back to the 14th century and a representative traditional souk of Cairo.
-A wide variety of goods such as spices, lamps, accessories, and souvenirs are displayed, and the maze-like alleys are filled with lively activity.
-It is a spot where you can experience Egypt's market culture.
+A historic market that began in the 14th century and is a traditional souk representative of Cairo.
+A wide variety of goods such as spices, lamps, accessories, and souvenirs are on display, and the maze-like alleys are filled with lively atmosphere.
+It is a spot where you can experience market culture unique to Egypt.

 [Japanese Guide]